openclimatefix/airflow-dags/README.md

 ## How to make a release to production

-Release to development are made automatically when a PR is merge to `main`.
+Releases to development are made automatically when a PR is merge to `main`.
 For production releases, we try to bundle a few changes together.
 Once we are ready to release to production we follow the next steps